maizy/PonyLib/README.md

 Fb2 library with web interface.

-**Beeing rewrited in golang.
+**Being rewritten in golang.
 Work in progress**

 ## Tools

 ### `ponylib-parser`

 Parse fb2 files & display metadata.
-Can be used separetly.
+Can be used separately.

 Support recursive directory scan, follow symlinks.